seynard/pool2geno/README.md

 Validated on real data: For 34 colonies we had pool sequencing data and individual sequence for 4 male offspring of the queen.\
 And compared with theroretical expectation using publicaly available data from Liu et al. 2015, for which 13 to 15 drone offspring and the queen were individually sequenced.

-The genome version used is HAV3.1 (Wallberg et al. 2019, doi: xxx), the VCF for diversity panel from Wragg et al. 2022 (doi: xxx) with 870 and 628 individuals were used.
+The genome version used is HAV3.1 (Wallberg et al. 2019, doi: 10.1186/s12864-019-5642-0), the VCF for diversity panel from Wragg et al. 2022 (doi: 10.1111/1755-0998.13665) with 870 and 628 individuals were used.
-All scripts are available in this GitHub repository and on Zenodo, as well as the necessary input files to perform this analysis.
+All scripts to perform simulations and analysis are available in this GitHub repository as well as the necessary input files to perform this analysis, scripts for the statistical models are available at the GitHub repository : https://github.com/BertrandServin/beethoven.
 This pipeline is available in the script RUN.sh.

 ## 2. Data preparation
 ### 2.1.
 Initial steps